 Review by Luisito Joaquín González

 So here we have it, my favourite ever slasher movie.
 (I don’t include Halloween in that, because well – that’s everyone’s favourite).
 I found out about Rosemary’s Killer when I was at school and by the strangest possible means.
 My buddies and I used to have a sly cigarette in an old shed in the woods nearby to where I lived.
-We would always find ripped magazine pages covering the floor and as devious thirteen-year-olds, we would hope to uncover a few porno highlights amongst the mess.
+We would always find ripped magazine pages covering the floor and as devious thirteen-year-olds, we would hope to uncover something interesting amongst the mess.
 Anyway, one night I went there alone and as if by fate, lying in the corner was a horror fanzine in pretty good condition.
 I was already a huge fan of the genre and so I scurried home to study the pages in the comfort of my bedroom.
-There in loving colour, my eyes first met with the iconic image from one of the finest killings of the category, the swimming pool murder.
-You can see it to your immediate right and it is also the background of a SLASH above.
+There in loving colour, my eyes first met with the iconic image from one of the finest killings of the category; – ‘The swimming pool murder’.
+You can see it in the picture to your right and it is also the background of a SLASH above.
 I immediately began a hunt for a copy on VHS, which much like my search for Graduation Day, would continue for much longer than I’d hoped.